kkas/neighborhood-map/README.md

 git clone <THIS_REPOSITORY_URL>
 cd <THIS_REPOSITORY>

-# This installs bower packages in bower.js
-bower install

-# This installs SASS compiler
-bundle install --path vendor/bundle

-# This installs the grunt plugins in package.js
+# This will do the installation.
-npm install
+chmod +x prepare.sh
+./prepare.sh
 ```

 ### Development